sergous/todo-app-mobx/README.md

  * Webpack for module bundling
  * Jest + Enzyme for Unit Testing

+## Requires Parse Server
+This application is the client for [Parse Express server](https://github.com/sergous/parse-express-server).

 ## How to run the app
 Just install with the latest Node.js and navigate to http://localhost:8080.
 ```bash